$1.12 — $1.12

 It’s like imagining a world where only Dow Jones and Nasdaq existed with no publications or research tools to figure out where to find good deals to partake in and what deals to avoid.
 It’s a major gap and hindrance to individuals/institutions trying to invest in this asset class.

-This lack of decisioning resources, along with a general lack of awareness around the startup asset class from everyday investors leads investors to:
+This lack of decisioning resources, along with a general lack of awareness around the private market asset class from investors leads them to: